 General Motors Again World’s Largest Automaker

-General Motors is once again the world's largest automaker for the first time since 2007.
+General Motors has once again been named the world's largest automaker for the first time since 2007.
 GM moved more than 9 million vehicles in a twelve-month period, most of which were in China.
 In fact, GM sold more vehicles in China than in the United States.
-GM's stated intention is to continue impressive growth in China.
+GM's stated intention is to continue impressive growth in China as an international leader in car manufacturing.
 Scroll down to learn more.

 Free Car Insurance Comparison

 It’s all about you.
 We want to help you make the right coverage choices.

 Advertiser Disclosure: We strive to help you make confident car insurance decisions.
 Comparison shopping should be easy.
 We are not affiliated with any one car insurance company and cannot guarantee quotes from any single provider.